Last Updated on

-Elvi’s Kitchen has a big Maya buffet on Fridays
+- Elvi’s Kitchen in San Pedro has Central American food and a big Maya buffet on Fridays

 - Caramba has cheap Mexican and Caribbean food

 - Latitudes Café has great breakfasts and smoothies

 Caye Caulker is considerably smaller than Ambergris Caye, with a population of just 1,300.
 It has always been the backpacker destination of the Cayes, but the number of more expensive hotels is growing, including the brand new Caye Caulker Plaza.
 There is still plenty of budget accommodation, including one hostel – the Go Slow Guesthouse, which has dorm rooms starting at US$14.
 Restaurants and hotels are cheaper than on Ambergris Caye though, and the feel of Caye Caulker is much more laid back – ‘Go Slow’ is not without reason the island’s motto.
 Whereas San Pedro is busy with the whizzing of golf carts, on Caye Caulker most people are out and about on foot or bicycle.

 The three unpaved roads are aptly named Front Street, Middle Street and Back Street.
 Front Street is on the west side of Caye Caulker where the ferries arrive and where most of the hotels and restaurants are located.
 The village measures not even one kilometer north to south, you can explore it in its entirety on a two hour walk.

 Not surprisingly, infrastructure is limited, leaving tourists with very little choice.
 The lack of a swimming beach (lots of sea grass, no beachfront chill spots), leaves visitors the option of sunbathing and swimming at the Split on the north side of Caye Caulker, where a hurricane literally split the island in two.

 The best thing to do on Caye Caulker is snorkeling or diving – there are various tour operators that offer boat trips to the Reef where snorkeling is excellent.
 Snorkeling is fine, no need to dive really, as the water is very shallow.

 Jeremiah’s Inn – Rooms between US$15.00 (shared bathroom) and US$20.00 (private bathroom) in low season